 The hamburger menu is always on the top right of your main screen.
 When you click it a dropdown menu appears that lets you navigate to other pages such as your account details, strategies, and recurring tasks.
 Links in the hamburger menu are pages you don't need to access regularly.
 All settings-related pages are accessed using the hamburger menu.

 This is one of the most important parts about Marvin.
 It lets you disable and enable a lot of the unique features in Marvin.
 If you haven't done so already, read up on what strategies are and why they are important.

 In the recurring tasks page you can set up tasks that will be automatically scheduled into your days on certain dates.

-In the account page you can see and change your subscription to Marvin, enable and disable syncing, and delete your account.
+In the account page you can see and change your subscription to Marvin, change some settings, and delete your account.

 There are three main items in Marvin: tasks, projects and categories.
 It's important to understand the purpose and function of each to use them correctly.

 Tasks are the basic unit of action.
 They are individual steps that describe a specific and single action to be taken.
 Check out some examples of good tasks.

 Projects are collections of tasks that have a specific end.
 In other words, at some point a project is completed.
 Make sure you understand when to create projects.

 Categories help to group related tasks and projects so they are easier to find.
 Categories cannot be completed, they are just containers that hold tasks and projects.
 You will mostly work with main categories.

 Whenever you hover over an item you can see a little menu with icons appear on the right.
 Depending on which strategies you have enabled, you will see more or less icons.